 Bob Beckwith, retired firefighter in famous image with Bush after 9/11, dies at 91

-NEW YORK (AP) — Bob Beckwith, a retired firefighter who by chance became part of an iconic image of American unity after the Sept.
+NEW YORK (AP) — Bob Beckwith, a retired firefighter whose chance encounter with the president amid the rubble of ground zero became part of an iconic image of American unity after the Sept.
 11 terrorist attacks, has died.
 He was 91.

 Beckwith died Sunday night in hospice care after dealing with cancer in recent years, his wife, Barbara Beckwith, said Monday.

-Wearing a firefighter helmet and a respirator draped around his neck, the Long Island resident stood atop of a smashed fire truck at the World Trade Center as President George W. Bush famously delivered a rousing speech using a bullhorn.
-Bush draped his arm around Beckwith as he addressed weary responders searching for anyone still alive after hijackers crashed airplanes into the twin towers of the old World Trade Center, killing 2,753 people.
+Wearing his old firefighter helmet from Ladder Company 164 in Queens, the Long Island resident stood with President George W. Bush as he delivered a rousing speech to weary responders three days after hijackers crashed airplanes into the twin towers of the old World Trade Center, killing 2,753 people.

-“I can hear you, the rest of the world hears you, and the people who knocked down these buildings will hear all of us soon,” Bush told the gathered firefighters, police officers and other rescue personnel on Sept.
-14 as they chanted “USA!
-USA!”

-The moment, which was captured in photos by The Associated Press and other news outlets, became an enduring image of resilience following the deadliest terrorist attack on American soil.
-It even landed Beckwith on the front cover of Time magazine, a keepsake he proudly displayed at his home for years later.

 “He was just lucky.
 He was at the right place, at the right time, and that’s why he’s famous,” Barbara Beckwith said Monday by phone from the couple’s home in Baldwin, a suburb about 30 miles from Manhattan.
-“But he was a regular guy, you know?
+“But he was a regular guy.
+Well-liked and quiet.
 Just a regular Joe.”

+Beckwith was 69 years old and retired for seven years following a 30-year career when he rushed to help with search-and-rescue efforts as scores of other current and former first responders did in the hours and days after the attacks.

+“The president said to him, ‘Where are you going?’” she recounted. “‘You’re going to be right here with me.’”

+Bush addressed firefighters, police officers and others through a bullhorn, his arm draped around Beckwith at one point.

+“I can hear you, the rest of the world hears you, and the people who knocked down these buildings will hear all of us soon,” the president said as the crowd chanted, “USA!
+USA!”

+The moment, which was captured in video and photos by The Associated Press and other news outlets, became an enduring image of resilience following the deadliest terrorist attack on American soil.
+It even landed Beckwith on the cover of Time magazine, a keepsake he proudly displayed at his home for years.

-Beckwith’s wake will be Friday, and he’ll be buried Saturday on Long Island, where he raised a family that includes six children, 10 grandchildren and two great-grandchildren.
+Beckwith’s wake will be Friday, and he will be buried Saturday on Long Island, where he raised a family that includes six children, 10 grandchildren and two great-grandchildren.

 Bush, who remained in contact with the family over the years and even checked in as Beckwith’s health worsened, was among those who called Monday morning to send condolences, his wife said.